liamwalsh1980/Milestone-Project-1/README.md

 * The aria-labelledby attribute must point to an element in the same document.
 **How i resolved this error: aria-labelledby matched the id in the relevant element, however, there was a capital letter at the start of the aria-labelledby wording.
 I made the adjustment from uppercase to lowercase which resolved this issue.
 I then re-tested the code on W3C and no errors were found.**

-### W3C Markup Validation Service: zero errors **(completed)**
+* W3C Markup Validation Service: zero errors **(completed)**

 ### W3C CSS Validation Service - testing

+The W3C Markup Validator and W3C CSS Validator was used to validate all coding on every html and css page of my project.

 #### CSS coding - 2 errors found

-* #subscribe-btn-about (error: Value Error : text-align none is not a text-align value : none). **How i resolved this error: i removed the declaration in CSS and checked to make sure that the positioning and functionality is still working relevant to the #subscribe-btn-about (Subscribe button on about page).
+* subscribe-btn-about (error: Value Error : text-align none is not a text-align value : none). **How i resolved this error: i removed the declaration in CSS and checked to make sure that the positioning and functionality is still working relevant to the #subscribe-btn-about (Subscribe button on about page).
 There was no issues with the button on the webpage.
 I then re-tested the code on W3C CSS and the message 'Congratulations!
 No Error Found' came back.**

-* #subscribe-btn-resources (error: Value Error : text-align none is not a text-align value : none). **How i resolved this error: i removed the declaration in CSS and checked to make sure that the positioning and functionality is still working relevant to the #subscribe-btn-resources (Subscribe button on resources page).
+* subscribe-btn-resources (error: Value Error : text-align none is not a text-align value : none). **How i resolved this error: i removed the declaration in CSS and checked to make sure that the positioning and functionality is still working relevant to the #subscribe-btn-resources (Subscribe button on resources page).
 There was no issues with the button on the webpage.
 I then re-tested the code on W3C CSS and the message 'Congratulations!
 No Error Found' came back.**

-### W3C CSS Validation Service - zero errors **(completed)**
+* W3C CSS Validation Service - zero errors **(completed)**

+### Testing on different web browsers making sure that links worked and pages and loaded properly.

+* I tested the site across the following web browers
+    - Google Chrome
+    - Mozilla Firefox
+    - Apple Safari - * I tested the site by opening it in
+    - Safari using iphone 12 and a Macbook.
+    - Microsoft Explorer

+### Testing responsiveness

+* I manually tested the site on differnet screen sizes by using Development tools throughout the project and once the site was finished and deployed

 [test the home page]